 Labelling obligations for packaging in France

-While it is still mandatory in some EU member states to use the green dot symbol on packaging, this rule has been obsolete in France for a few years already.
-However, in 2015 a decree to the French waste law has introduced a recycling symbol specific to recyclable packaging in France.
+In 2015, a decree to the French waste law has introduced a recycling symbol specific to recyclable packaging in France.
 Foreign companies must use it, too, if they sell to French customers.
 We have summarized all information regarding the French recycling symbol in this article:

 Recycling in France

+Similar to Germany and most other OECD countries, packaging waste is collected separately and ends up in a recycling stream.
+The same goes for electronics, glass, and textiles, which all have separate containers or collection sites.
 With the principle of “extended producer responsibility” stipulated by the French packaging law, the recycling system is primarily financed by companies that place packaged goods on the market.
-Similar systems exist for electronics, batteries, textiles, or furniture in France.
+Similar systems exist in France for electronics, batteries, textiles, furniture and as the only country in Europe also for sports equipment, toys, and more.
 Just like packaging, these items must be registered with the responsible institutions and recycling schemes.
-Manufacturers, importers, and retailers then pay a recycling fee which depends on the annual quantities.
-Due to the increase of recycling quotas mentioned before, we also expect the pressure for e-commerce businesses to rise in the coming years as well.
+Producers, importers, and retailers then pay a recycling fee which depends on the annual quantities.

 Save time on bureaucracy with our packaging compliance service